prophet6250/AES-128-Implementation/README.md

 2 may be achieved by calculating the number of blocks of data, encrypting individual blocks and appending them to a buffer, and then outputting the buffer in the end

-3 may be achieved by making a seperate decipher function inside cipehr.c and putting all the decipher functions inside it
+3 may be achieved by making a seperate decipher function inside cipher.c and putting all the decipher functions inside it

 4 is not really clear to me, but I feel that there may be many places where I have slacked very much, and optimizations may be possible :)